-Today, Dr. Clifford D. Gluck joins us for a discussion about an exciting and extremely effective new treatment option for prostate cancer: high-intensity focused ultrasound (HIFU).
+Today, we’re discussing an exciting and extremely effective new treatment option for prostate cancer: high-intensity focused ultrasound (HIFU).

 Q: What is high-intensity focused ultrasound?